 Section 1.
-Scheduling of Overtime as the needs of the service require, employee(s) may be required to perform overtime work.
+Scheduling of Overtime.
+As the needs of the service require, employee(s) may be required to perform overtime work.
 Employee(s) shall be given reasonable notice of any overtime work.
 A reasonable effort will be made to see that scheduled overtime is distributed to all employee(s) on an equitable and fair basis.
 No mathematical calculations will be used to refute such efforts at reasonableness.

 Section 2.
-Excluding sick time, all other forms of compensation will be used to calculate overtime (i.e. holidays, vacation, personal, bereavement, and jury duty.)
+All forms of compensation will be used to calculate overtime (i.e. holidays, vacation, personal, bereavement, jury duty and sick time).